 Resveratrol is one of many naturally occurring plant chemicals called polyphenols.
-It is found in grapes, peanuts, mulberries and blueberries, as well as spruce, eucalyptus and other plants (not all of them edible).
+This important polyphenolic compound is found in grapes, peanuts and blueberries, as well as spruce, eucalyptus and other plants (not all of them edible).
 Red wine is rich in it, and white wine has some, too.
-Many reports have called resveratrol the ingredient in wine that appears to protect wine drinkers from cardiovascular disease—the so-called "French paradox.
-"The "paradox" is that the French eat a lot of cheese and other fatty foods, but are healthier, presumably because of the red wine they drink.
+Many reports have called resveratrol the ingredient in wine that appears to protect wine drinkers from cardiovascular disease.

-- It is an antioxidant.
-Some researchers have proposed that it thus may help protect against cardiovascular disease, but this is far from proven.
+- Studies suggest that resverastrol may help protect against cardiovascular disease, notably by acting like an antioxidant, inhibiting inflammation, stimulating the production of nitric oxide (which helps keep arteries flexible), reducing blood pressure and inhibiting blood platelet aggregation (similar to aspirin).
+But there's no research showing that supplements actually prevent heart attacks or strokes.
 It’s true that wine, especially red wine, has heart benefits, but it’s not known to what extent resveratrol is involved in this.
 On the other hand, good studies have found that resveratrol, under some circumstances, can act like a pro-oxidant and can thus damage cells.
-It has been theorized that this property might be useful for treating cancer.

 Many modern medicines come from plants; aspirin is perhaps the best-known example.
 Still, not all remedies extracted from plants have proven successful.
 In addition, many nutrients and phytochemicals work best as team players—not as isolated elements to be swallowed in large doses.

 Bottom line: Resveratrol is a promising compound, but so far there have been no clinical trials on its effects on diseases and longevity.
 As a 2011 systemic review paper in the online journal PloS ONE concluded, the published evidence is not strong enough to justify recommending resveratrol beyond the amount from dietary sources—though animal data on the prevention of various cancers, heart diseases and diabetes indicate the need for more human trials.